Eligibility for Assistance for Isolated Children (AIC) Distance Education Allowance (DED) 010-03040020

 AIC eligibility criteria not met + Read more ...
 Tell the applicant they are not eligible for AIC for the student.
 Record details on a DOC.
 Include:

-If the applicant says the student's face-to-face study will gradually increase, tell the applicant Services Australia will assess AIC after confirmation of the new study details.
+If the applicant says the student's face to face study will gradually increase, tell the applicant Services Australia will assess AIC after confirmation of the new study details.
 Procedure ends here. |

 6 |